 idea to meet with a local REALTOR® to understand how the current

 The Multiple Listing Service® Home Price Index benchmark value for a

-$771,100, while the benchmark value for the same home in February
+while the benchmark value for the same home in May 2018 increased by

 About VREB - The Victoria Real Estate Board was founded in 1921 and